ameli/imate/docs/source/tutorials/install.rst

 .. attention::

     NVIDIA does not support macOS.
-You can install NVIDIA CUDA Toolkit on Linux and Windows only.
+You can install the NVIDIA CUDA Toolkit on Linux and Windows only.

 It is not required to install the entire CUDA Toolkit.
 Install only the CUDA compiler and the development libraries of cuBLAS and cuSparse by